romkatv/zsh4humans/README.md

 ## Features

-- Powerfull POSIX-based shell preconfigured to work great out of the box.
+- Powerful POSIX-based shell preconfigured to work great out of the box.
 - Easy-to-use installation wizard.
 Does not require `git`, `zsh` or `sudo`.
 - [Syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) for the command line.
 - [Autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) for commands based on command